itpp-labs/odoo-development/docs/git/files-relocation.rst

  $ cd addons-yelizariev

 This part is the same as moving without the script.
-But then I type only one command instead of ten in case of fully manual approach.
+But then I type only one command instead of many in case of fully manual approach.

 ::

-    addons-yelizarie$ ../movemodule.sh group_menu_no_access ../access-addons 8.0
+    addons-yelizarie$ ~/movemodule.sh group_menu_no_access ~/access-addons 8.0

-I assume here that the addons-yelizariev directory would be placed in your home directory along with the access-addons directory.
-Be  sure that you are on the 8.0 branches in both of your addons-yelizariev and access-addons.